50 Signs You’re Healthy from Every Type of Doctor

 You identify negative patterns

-“Being self-aware to catch, understand, and interrupt negative patterns is a sign that a someone is healthy.
+“Being self-aware to catch, understand, and interrupt negative patterns is a sign that someone is healthy.
 The ability to break a negative cycle means you can let go of old baggage and unresolved issues and lead a freer, lower stress life.” —Yvonne Thomas, PhD, psychologist

 You can ask for help when you need it